Oliver Jarvis: Sportscar career

 Jarvis would win the 2019 Mobil 1 SportsCar Grand Prix, Mazda's second IMSA win.

 During the Pokka 1000km in Suzuka, Jarvis won the race partnering with Juichi Wakisaka and André Lotterer despite not having to drive throughout the race.

 Javis would transition to the FIA GT1 World Championship in 2012, driving alongside Frank Stippler for Team WRT.
 With five podiums across the season, the pairing finished eighth overall.
 He also competed in that year's 24 Hours of Le Mans for Audi.

 In 2013, Jarvis raced for Alex Job Racing with an Audi R8 Grand-Am in the 24 Hours of Daytona.
 He won the class.
 He also won the 2013 12 Hours of Sebring and came third at the 2013 24 Hours of Le Mans in an Audi R18 e-tron quattro.

-When Audi pulled out of WEC, he signed a contract to race in the Blancpain GT Series Endurance Cup for Bentley during 2017.
+When Audi pulled out of WEC, Jarvis signed a contract to race in the Blancpain GT Series Endurance Cup for Bentley during 2017.
 He also raced in the WEC under Jackie Chan DC Racing in LMP2.
 This led to him getting a class victory at Le Mans 24 Hours and second overall.
 They went on to score second in the championship standings.

-For 2018, he will be racing in the IMSA SportsCar Championship for Mazda Team Joest.
+For 2018, Jarvis would race in the IMSA SportsCar Championship for Mazda Team Joest.

 Jarvis teamed up with Tom Blomqvist at Meyer Shank Racing w/ Curb-Agajanian in the IMSA SportsCar Championship for the 2022 season.
 The pair would end up winning the title, having taken a pair of victories, including one at the 24 Hours of Daytona.